 No booking of cross-border capacity for cross-border participation: One of the basic features of capacity mechanisms is that the participating resources (mainly generators) receive a payment for their availably in times of expected system stress.
 Whether a participating resource actually generates electricity depends on short-term market price signals (effectively intra-day and balancing market prices).
 This mechanism makes sure that power flows to the area in Europe that needs it most.
 For example, if short-term prices in Belgium turn out to be 2.000 EUR/MWh while prices around Belgium are only 250 EUR/MWh the market coupling algorithm (and successive intra-day exchanges) will make sure that all available transmission capacities on the Belgian border will be used to flow power into the country.
 The limiting factor to supply Belgium in times of stress is (most likely) not the availability of generating assets in Europe but the relative scarcity of transmission capacities towards Belgium.
 Setting aside transmission capacities for the purposes of cross-border participation will therefore not improve the security of power supplies in Belgium but will only interfere with the efficient functioning of power markets.
-Participation of resources from across the border should therefore not be link to the effective delivery of electricity from that resource.
-Paying for capacity (availability) across the borders can still make sense as this provides incentives to keep resources available to produce if market prices signal so.
+Participation of resources from across the border should therefore not be link to the effective delivery of electricity from capacity remuneration.
+In this case, foreign capacity is the limiting factor that should receive additional incentives.